Safe Travels: First Aid Kit Guide For RV Travel

 If you have family members that are asthmatics, place an extra inhaler in the first aid kit as well.
-If there are family members with severe allergies, obtaining an epipen to place in the first aid kit is also wise.
-Finally, include a list of emergency contact information, an extra copy of insurance cards and, if travelling across the border, a copy of your identification.
+If there are family members with severe allergies, obtaining an EpiPen to place in the first aid kit is also wise.
+Finally, include a list of emergency contact information, an extra copy of insurance cards and, if traveling across the border, a copy of your identification.

 Before You Go

 It’s important to thoroughly check the first aid kit before every journey.
 Check that the battery-operated devices are working, and throw out any over the counter medications or prescriptions that are past their expiration date.
 Replace any used or out of date contents before setting out.
 Also, check the RV itself to ensure any necessary repairs are performed before setting out.